Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 - https://developer.visma.com/api/visma-net-hrm-payroll-api/
 - https://api.analytics1.hrm.visma.net/docs/openapi.html

+> Note: These end-points do return a lot of information.
+Some of these fields are excluded in the API call.
+Please be aware that the exclusion is applied correctly and that this does not prevent access to this data (it only limits the data send)

 ## Getting started
 By using this connector you will have the ability to retrieve employee and contract data from the Visma.NET HR system.